td-org-uit-no/UiTHack20/README.md

 ###### Noob
 Usually file/shell manipulation in Bash
 - [] Classics: cat, .filename, using find
-- [] Unzipping different formats was fun and challening last year
+- [] Unzipping different formats was fun and challenging last year

 ###### Pwn
 Pwn the system: gain access to some system with a buffer overflow, code injection, password cracking...